 JUXTAPID REMS Program

 JUXTAPID may cause fetal harm when administered to a pregnant woman based on findings of teratogenicity in rats and ferrets [see Use in Specific Populations].
 Females of reproductive potential should have a negative pregnancy test before starting JUXTAPID and should use effective contraception during therapy with JUXTAPID [see Use In Specific Populations].
-If oral contraceptives are used, the maximum recommended dosage of JUXTAPID is 30 mg daily [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
+Oral contraceptives are weak CYP3A4 inhibitors [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].

 Given its mechanism of action in the small intestine, JUXTAPID may reduce the absorption of fat-soluble nutrients.
 In the HoFH clinical trial, patients were provided daily dietary supplements of vitamin E, linoleic acid, alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 In this trial, the median levels of serum vitamin E, ALA, linoleic acid, EPA, DHA, and arachidonic acid decreased from baseline to Week 26 but remained above the lower limit of the reference range.
 Adverse clinical consequences of these reductions were not observed with JUXTAPID treatment of up to 78 weeks.
 Patients treated with JUXTAPID should take daily supplements that contain 400 international units vitamin E and at least 200 mg linoleic acid, 210 mg ALA, 110 mg EPA, and 80 mg DHA [see DOSAGE AND ADMINISTRATION].
 Patients with chronic bowel or pancreatic diseases that predispose to malabsorption may be at increased risk for deficiencies in these nutrients with use of JUXTAPID.